CrebsTheCoder/skriptdocsdocumentationtool/README.md

-# Skript Hub Docs Tool
+# SkriptDocs.wiki Docs Tool

-Skript Hub Docs Tools is a plugin for Spigot servers to help Skript Addon Developers autogenerate their documentation.
+SkriptDocs.wiki Docs Tools is a plugin for Spigot servers to help Skript Addon Developers autogenerate their documentation.
 This tool offers a one command approach for plugins using Skript's Documentation Annotations to get all their documenatation into a single JSON file.
-This file can then be uploaded to Skript Hub or used in other tools so all Skripters can view and use the docs.
+This file can then be uploaded to SkriptDocs.wiki or used in other tools so all Skripters can view and use the docs.

 ## Prerequisites